PayPal Developer Logo

 4. Name your fork and select a workspace.

-An access token is automatically generated using a default client_id and client_secret.
-Replace the default access tokens with your own client_id and client_secret from the Developer Dashboard.
+Replace the default access token with a client_id and client_secret from an app on the Developer Dashboard.

-1. On the Developer Dashboard, find your client_id and client_secret under Dashboard > My Apps & Credentials.
+1. On the Developer Dashboard, find your client_id and client_secret under Dashboard > Apps & Credentials.

 2. In Postman, select your fork of the PayPal collection.

-3. Under the Variables tab, enter your client_id and client_secret.
+3. Under the Variables tab, in the CURRENT VALUE column, enter your client_id and client_secret.

 4. Select Save.

-A pre-request script generates and manages the access_token automatically.
-Use the access_token allows you to call any API in the collection.
+A script generates and manages the access_token automatically.
+Use the access_token to call any API in the collection on behalf of your app.

 This example uses the Orders API to create an order and capture payment using sandbox accounts linked to your Developer Dashboard account.
 To find your sandbox account credentials, log into the Developer Dashboard and select Sandbox > Accounts.